-New Zealand has more than 15,000 km (9,300 mi) of coastline, which ripples and zigzags to create bays, coves, fjords, and countless beaches.
+New Zealand has more than 15,000 km (9,300 miles) of coastline, which ripples and zigzags to create bays, coves, fjords, and countless beaches.
 These run the gamut from surfing hot spots to quiet sheltered lagoons to rugged, boulder-studded strands.
 Most are open to the public, and few are crowded.
-The greatest hazards are sunburn—the lack of smog and a subequatorial location mean the sun is strong —and strong currents.
+The greatest hazards are sunburn—the lack of smog and a subequatorial location mean the sun is strong—and strong currents.

 On the North Island, Coromandel's eastern shore and the Bay of Plenty—especially busy Mount Maunganui —are favorites during summer "time off."
 The black "iron sand" on the West Coast of the North Island is a result of volcanic activity.
 Karekare Beach, west of Auckland, is the striking, cliff-backed beach that was made famous in Jane Campion's film The Piano.
-The dunes at Ninety Mile Beach in Northland are spectacular, and nearby Doubtless Bay has some of the country's loveliest caramel-colored beaches.
-New Zealand's most famous surf breaks are located near the laid-back town west coast towns of Raglan and Oakura; you can "hang-10" here or at Piha near Auckland or at the Bay of Plenty beaches.
+The dunes at Ninety Mile Beach in Northland are spectacular, and nearby Doubtless Bay has some of the country's loveliest caramel-color beaches.
+New Zealand's most famous surf breaks are near the laid-back west-coast towns of Raglan and Oakura; you can "hang-10" here or at Piha near Auckland or at the Bay of Plenty beaches.

 South Island beaches are captivating, particularly in Abel Tasman National Park and neighboring Golden Bay.
 The sands are golden, and the water is jade green.
 Westerly winds carry driftwood, buoys, entire trees, and a fascinating variety of flotsam from as far away as South America to Stewart Island's Mason Bay, making this dramatic sweep of sand a beachcomber's paradise.
 The sand is crisscrossed with the tracks of kiwis (the birds) that reside in the area by the thousands.